chronic rhinitis

 Dr. Furze begins by reviewing your condition and your medical history.
 He may also turn to advanced imaging to get a closer look inside your nasal cavity, including an in-office nasal and sinus endoscopic evaluation and CT scan of your nose and sinuses.

-Should you suffer from chronic sinusitis, Dr. Furze offers an innovative Balloon Sinuplasty, which encourages better mucus drainage in your nasal cavity.
+Should you suffer from chronic sinusitis, Dr. Furze offers an innovative Balloon Sinuplasty, which encourages better mucus drainage from your sinuses into your nasal cavity.
 Regardless of the underlying cause, Dr. Furze can help you get the treatment you need to put an end to your chronic runny nose.

-Depending on the treatment, recovery can be very quick with minimally invasive treatments, such as Balloon Sinuplasty Surgery, or take a little longer to heal, such as if Rhinoplasty or Deviated Septum surgery is needed.
+Depending on the treatment, recovery can be very quick (days-weeks) with minimally invasive treatments, such as the Rhinaer, or take a little longer to heal (weeks-months), if a septoplasty is needed.

-Depending on the treatment or surgery for chronic runny nose, the procedure may be covered by PPO insurances and Medicare when it is causing significant medical issues.
+Depending on the treatment or surgery for chronic rhinitis, the procedure may be covered by PPO insurances and Medicare when it is causing significant medical issues.
 Our office is experienced in working with insurance companies, and we will assist you with insurance issues.